pingcap/docs/tidb-cloud/data-service-response-and-status-code.md

 ## Response

 Data Service returns an HTTP response with a JSON body.

+> **Note:**
+>
+> When you call an endpoint with multiple SQL statements, Data Service can execute the statements one by one but it only returns the HTTP response of the last statement.

 The response body contains the following fields:

 - `type`: _string_.
 The type of this endpoint.
 The value might be `"sql_endpoint"` or `"chat2data_endpoint"`.
 Different endpoints return different types of responses.
 - `data`: _object_.
 The execution results, which include three parts: